bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 -   <span id="e9eb">Open a terminal/console/command prompt window and navigate to the root of our project.</span>
 -   <span id="b744">Add express to our `package.json` file by typing `npm install express`.</span>

-Now we’re ready to test our API!
+Now we're ready to test our API!

 In the terminal, still at the root of our project: